 - Explain what you need to do to prepare your actual display for the Science Fair.

 Get ready to have some fun young scientists!
 Follow the 5 simple steps below and you will have completed an experiment using the Scientific Method.

-Use the Scientific Method Worksheet at the end of this document to record your progress through each step OR use your own paper that can be pasted to the board for your display.
-Your final display should have at least 5 sections corresponding to the 5 steps of the Scientific Method (Question, Hypothesis, Experiment, Results, Conclusion).
+Use this Scientific Method Worksheet to record your progress through each step OR use your own paper that can be pasted to the board for your display.
+Your final display should have at least 5 sections corresponding to the 5 steps of the Scientific Method

 Now it’s your turn:

 Create your Science Fair question.
 If it helps, try using one of the approaches above: “Effect Question”, the “How does” Question” or the “Which/What” Question.”
 If you need some extra help coming up with an idea, have an adult help you check out the online resources below, ask the librarian at the local library, or email your Science Fair Committee.

 Once you’ve decided what your question will be, record it on a piece of paper and start thinking about a name for your presentation, which should be included when you register your project here.
 If you are still working on your Project Name, just enter “Scientist Still Thinking” in the title field.

 Once you’ve completed the Scientific Method, you’re ready to prepare your display board.